Case transfers policy

 - the permanency objective is family reunification, but the parent does not have stable accommodation, or

-- the child is in out-of-home care and working towards independent living or leaving care
+- the child is in care and working towards independent living or leaving care

 (If there is a shared-care arrangement, the child’s primary residence is determined in case planning).